lauragift21/nuxt-workshop/README.md

 ```

+#### Nested Routes
-* Nested Routes: Nuxt.js lets us create nested route by using the children routes of vue-router.
+Nuxt.js lets us create nested route by using the children routes of vue-router.

 To define the parent component of a nested route, we need to create a Vue file with the same name as the directory which contain our children views.

-And include <nuxt-child/> inside the parent component
+And include `<nuxt-child/>` inside the parent component:

 ```bash